Navigating Waterfront Property Regulations and Permits

 6. Consider Public Hearings: Some projects may require public hearings where neighbours or community members can voice concerns.
 Be prepared to present your plans and address any issues raised.

-Breath-taking views from lake marble falls
+Breath-taking views from Lake Travis

 Consequences of Non-Compliance